jjllamas/linux-django-running-on-windows/README.md

-Running a Django Linux Application on Windows
+Running a Django Linux App on Windows
 ==============================================

 ### 1- Download GitPortable for Windows